Reception Volunteer¶

 On Saturday: When a team leaves, ask them to ensure they've taken all their personal belongings with them (we can't take responsibility for damage or loss), and that they've taken advantage of overnight battery loan if they'd like it.

 On Sunday: Teams may leave early on the Sunday, either due to being knocked out or other commitments.
 If this happens, you'll need to follow the kit return process to make sure they've returned all of their kit.
+If they leave before the closing ceremony, kit return must happen at helpdesk.

 Handling Volunteer Arrivals¶